4144/paranucker/README.md

  - [Hercules](http://herc.ws/)

 ## Advanced usage
-Ast Dumper support one plugin paramater named -fplugin-arg-astdumper-command or -fplugin-arg-cppastdumper-command depend what you using C or C++
+Paranoid null checker support one plugin paramater named -fplugin-arg-paranucker-command or -fplugin-arg-cxxparanucker-command depend what you using C or C++

 Example:
-  gcc-5 -fplugin=../astdumper.so -fplugin-arg-astdumper-command=detectnullpointers
+  gcc-5 -fplugin=../paranucker.so -fplugin-arg-paranucker-command=detectnullpointers

 Known parameter values: